 Without a doubt, Budongo forest is as equally enchanting as the Murchison Falls.
 This is simply because of its uncommon beauty, unique wildlife and endless natural charm.
 You will learn that it is still in this forest that you can find rare birds like the Yellow-footed Flycatcher and Illadopsis puveli that cannot be seen anywhere else in East Africa.

 The Victoria Nile boat Cruise

-Your safari in Uganda Murchison Falls brings with it an opportunity to explore Africa’s longest river, the Nile.
+Your safari in Uganda Murchison Falls brings with it an opportunity to explore Africa’s longest river, the River Nile.
 On its way to Lake Albert, river Nile flows from Lake Kyoga to Murchison falls National Park as the Victoria Nile where it falls off a 43-meter high cliff; forming the thunderous Murchison falls.

 Murchison Falls National Park offers a relaxing two-hour boat cruise on the Nile starting from the river’s banks to the base of Murchison Falls.
 The cruise offers the time of your life with a blend of the serene free-flowing river and a series of moderate and violent rapids as you navigate through the splendour of the Nile.

 Arriving at the base of the Murchison Falls while on your safari in Uganda Murchison Falls, you should best grab onto your wits lest you get blown away by the water’s roar.
 Most people when faced with the might of the Murchison falls and having to look at it close up find themselves awe-stricken.
 Your guide will bring you closer to the devil’s cauldron for further inspection.

 As you make your way back to the river bank after your moment with the Murchison falls, remember to watch out for hippos, buffaloes and crocodiles lying about while waiting for their prey.
 Some birdlife is present at river banks as well.
 Boat cruises are often done in two phases; the afternoon phase and the late evening phase.